Herbert Blitzstein: Biography

 Born in a Jewish family in Chicago, Blitzstein started working the rackets in the late 1950s.
 Standing six feet tall and weighing three hundred pounds, he sported a goatee and moustache, dressed flamboyantly, and drove a 1973 Cadillac Eldorado.
 It was said he had a close physical resemblance to the Italian opera singer Luciano Pavarotti.
 Blitzstein lived at 6720 North Damen Avenue in Rogers Park, Chicago, with his third wife, but spent a great deal of time at Phil Alderisio's bar, The Tradewinds in The Patch.
 He had been a close associate of convicted mob bookmaker Henry Kushner.
 When Kushner was convicted of bookmaking by the FBI and sent to prison, Blitzstein took over his clientele along with mob bookmaker Boodie Cowan, who was later murdered, probably by Anthony Spilotro.

+While in Chicago, he served as an enforcer for Leonard Patrick.
 Blitzstein was later convicted of racketeering.
 When he was released from prison, he moved to Las Vegas to serve as muscle for Tony Spilotro.
 Spilotro, his brother, John, and Blitzstein ran the Gold Rush Ltd. jewelry store, located on West Sahara Avenue, which was a front for the Hole in the Wall Gang, so named because they punched holes through walls and ceilings to grab loot and run.
 Blitzstein also worked as a fence for stolen goods at the combination jewelry store and electronics factory.